OpenTranslationBible/open-bible/en-GB/03.Leviticus/md/leviticus-11.md

 ## Leviticus 11:1

-The Lord spoke to Moses and Aaron, saying to them,
+The Lord then spoke to Moses and Aaron, saying,

 ## Leviticus 11:2